cbsinteractive/bakery/docs/filters/stream-type.md

 # Stream Type

-Values in this filter define stream types you wish to <b>remove</b> from your manifest.
-The filter in this  example will filter out all audio streams from the modified manifest.
+Values in this filter define a whitelist of stream types you want to **EXCLUDE** in the modifed manifest.
+Passing an empty value for stream type will return all audio and video codecs available in the manifest.

 ## Protocol Support